cncf/tag-security/security-lexicon/cloud-native-security-lexicon.md

         <td>
             RASP is a technology that runs on a server which is designed to detect attacks on an application in real time.
 RASP incorporates security into a running application wherever it resides on a server.
             <br/><br/>
-            When an application begins to run, RASP can protect it from malicious input or behaviour by analysing both the app's behaviour and the context of that behaviour.
-By using the app to continuously monitor its own behaviour, attacks can be identified and mitigated immediately without human intervention.
+            When an application begins to run, RASP can protect it from malicious input or <!-- cspell:disable -->behaviour by analysing both the app's <!-- cspell:disable -->behaviour and the context of that <!-- cspell:disable -->behaviour.
+By using the app to continuously monitor its own <!-- cspell:disable -->behaviour, attacks can be identified and mitigated immediately without human intervention.
         </td>
 </tr>
 <tr>